-The are the kinds of domain names that cybersquatters are purchasing with the hopes of selling them in bad faith to the owners of the trademark.
+They are the kinds of domain names that cybersquatters are purchasing with the hopes of selling them in bad faith to the owners of the trademark.

-While you have to applaud the entrepreneurialism of those buying, registering and selling the domain, you also have to look at the “bad faith aspects” of registering marks of the trademark owners in an attempt to hold the domain hostage and forcing you to buy these domain, often through the use of a “domain name broker” who will also want a commission to help you obtain the domain name which you feel you might be rightly entitled to as a matter of law.
+While you have to applaud the entrepreneurialism of those buying, registering, and selling the domain, you also have to look at the “bad faith aspects” of registering marks of the trademark owners in an attempt to hold the domain hostage and forcing you to buy these domains, often through the use of a “domain name broker” who will also want a commission to help you obtain the domain name which you feel you might be rightly entitled to as a matter of law.

-Welcome to the world of domain name disputes and this is what usually triggers a domain name complaint and UDRP proceeding (which is basically on online arbitration to a WIPO domain name arbitrator, or in front of the National Arbitration Forum.
+Welcome to the world of domain name disputes and this is what usually triggers a domain name complaint and UDRP proceeding (which is basically an online arbitration to a WIPO domain name arbitrator, or in front of the National Arbitration Forum.